 Line 2 baking sheets with parchment paper.
 Spread the granola evenly and thinly.

 Most ovens are hotter in the back than the front.
 Also, granola cooks faster around the edges than in the centre.
 So spread the granola but leave a little part of the middle empty (that’s usually the part that’s underdone).

 Bake it low and slow at 150°C/300°F. The final texture and flavour will be worth it.
 Not to mention the amazing smells coming from your kitchen.

-When it is done, remove and cool.
-It is still soft, but gets crunchier as it cools down.
+When it is done, remove and leave it to cool.
+It is still soft because of the sugars, but it gets crunchier as it cools down.

 Store in airtight jars.

 Serve with milk or yoghurt.
 Add fresh fruit or chunks of chocolate.